Iodine and Breast Cancer

 Supplements for those with hypothyroidism:

-- Consider taking a quality iodine supplement such as J.CROW’S® Lugol’s Iodine Solution.
+- Consider supplementing with a quality iodine, such as J.CROW’S® Lugol’s Iodine Solution.

-- Supplementing with Sea Kelp is another way to obtain iodine if you would rather take it from a food source.
+- Supplementing with Sea Kelp is another way to obtain iodine if you would rather take it from a plant source that will also include essential minerals.
+One could take a couple of tablets twice per day to reach the recommended dosage.

-- Getting adequate amounts of Vitamin C, A, B complex, D3, zinc, magnesium and selenium are all important for those doing an iodine protocol.
-These can be difficult to obtain from the diet alone, so supplementation to cover any nutritional shortfalls may be needed.
+- Getting adequate amounts of the following: Vitamin C, A, B complex, D3, zinc, magnesium and selenium are all important for those doing an iodine protocol.
+These can be difficult to obtain from the diet alone, so supplementation may be needed to cover any nutritional shortfalls.

 - Ashwagandha has the ability to improve thyroid and hormone function and reduces inflammation of the thyroid gland.